 Policies and Guidelines

-Submissions Timeline: Submissions are reviewed on a rolling basis until the issue is filled.
-We aim to begin reviewing articles by August 15th for publication the following spring and by January 1st for publication the following fall.
+Submissions are reviewed on a rolling basis until the issue is filled.
+We aim to begin reviewing articles by August 15th for publication the following fall and by January 1st for publication the following spring.
 Submissions are less frequently monitored from May through July, and will likely receive an automated message acknowledging receipt.